microscaler/tinkerbell/docs/mdbook/src/adr/0001-Choice_of_Rust_Version.md

 ## Rationale

-### ✨ Coroutines Are Native to Tinkerbell's Design
+### ✨ Coroutines Are Native to Tiffany's Design
-Tinkerbell is built around the idea of long-lived agents that yield control during:
+Tiffany is built around the idea of long-lived agents that yield control during:
 - LLM interactions (awaiting model output)
 - Tool execution (blocking shell commands or file I/O)
 - Multi-turn planning and execution